+44 113 343 4775

 Ray, N (2003) “Hamlet and Hamlet”, Imaginaires, 9: 21–35.

-Fletcher, J. and Ray, N. (2014; forthcoming), "Seductions and Enigmas: Reading with Laplanche" in Fletcher and Ray eds.
+Fletcher, J. and Ray, N. (2014) "Seductions and Enigmas: Laplanche, Reading, Theory" in Fletcher and Ray eds.
 Seductions and Enigmas, Lawrence & Wishart.

 Ray, N (2013) "Realities, Fictions and the Abandonment of Seduction: Rethinking Otherness in the Psychoanalytic Approach to Tragedy", in Psychoanalysis in Context, ed.
 Alvin Henry, Cambridge Scholars.